SiliconLabs/wisun-br-linux-docker/README.md

     dmesg -w

 Next, connect the WSTK main board with the EFR32 radio board to the Raspberry Pi through USB.
 Check the name of the new connected device in the dmesg output (by default `/dev/ttyACM0`).
-If the device name is different, pass the correct device name with `-d` in the following `docker run` command.
+If the device name is different, pass the correct device name with `-d` (`--device`) in the following `docker run` command.

 Launch your image using: